authzforce/fiware/doc/UserAndProgrammersGuide.rst

 #.
 Run Maven ``package`` to produce a JAR from the Maven project.

-Now you have a Request Filter extension ready for integration into AuthzForce Server, as explained in the next section.
+Now you have a Request Preprocessor extension ready for integration into AuthzForce Server, as explained in the next section.

-Integrating a Request Filter extension into AuthzForce Server
+Integrating a Request Preprocessor extension into AuthzForce Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section assumes you have a Request Filter extension in form of a JAR, typically produced by the process described in the previous section.
+This section assumes you have a Request Preprocessor extension in form of a JAR, typically produced by the process described in the previous section.
 The steps to integrate the extension into the AuthzForce Server go as follows:

 #.
 Make the JAR - and any extra dependency - visible from the AuthzForce webapp in Tomcat.
 One way to do it consists to copy the JAR (e.g. ``authzforce-ce-core-pdp-testutils-13.3.1.jar`` in our example) into ``/opt/authzforce-ce-server/webapp/WEB-INF/lib``.
 For other ways, please refer to `Tomcat HowTo <http://wiki.apache.org/tomcat/HowTo#How_do_I_add_JARs_or_classes_to_the_common_classloader_without_adding_them_to_.24CATALINA_HOME.2Flib.3F>`_.

 #.
 Finally, restart Tomcat to apply changes.

-Enabling a Request Filter extension on a domain
+Enabling a Request Preprocessor extension on a domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you have deployed the extension on Authzforce, following previous instructions, you are ready to enable it on a specific domain's PDP by updating the PDP properties with an enabled ``feature`` of type ``urn:ow2:authzforce:feature-type:pdp:request-preproc`` and value equal to the ID returned by the method ``getId()`` of the extension's factory implementation class.
 Please refer to `Policy Decision (PDP) Properties`_ for examples.